Gattocrucco/lsqfitgp/docs/customs.rst

 First I will make up a problem for which there's not already a reasonable kernel in the module.
 Let's say we want to recognize automatically the language of a text.
 To keep things simple, we will use only two languages, English and Latin.
-To represent this binary classification problem with a gaussian process, we consider a real "score" which is modeled as a gaussian process.
+To represent this binary classification problem with a Gaussian process, we consider a real "score" which is modeled as a Gaussian process.
 Negative scores correspond to English, positive scores correspond to Latin.
 Example: if the prior for a text score is :math:`0 \pm 1`, it means there's 50 % probability it's English and 50 % it's Latin.
-In general we have to integrate a gaussian distribution over the negative/positive semiaxis.
+In general we have to integrate a Gaussian distribution over the negative/positive semiaxis.

 Without using statistical techniques, writing a language identification program is quite simple; we could just put a list of common words for each language and